Škoda Enyaq: ANCAP

+Euro NCAP

 The safety assist feature is taken into account in the 2021 EuroNCAP rating:

 The ENYAQ iV has a speed assistance system as standard.
 This uses a camera and digital mapping to determine the local speed limit and the driver can choose to allow the system to adjust the speed automatically.
 A seatbelt reminder is standard for all seating positions.
 A fatigue-detection system monitors driver alertness but this is available as an option only and was not included in the assessment.
 Lane assistance warns the driver if the car is drifting out of lane and gently corrects the vehicle path.
 The system also intervenes more aggressively in some more critical situations.
 The AEB system performed well in tests of its response to other vehicles, with collisions avoided or mitigated in almost all scenarios.